cosma/simple-state-machine/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/c63d128b-3148-4149-81a8-ecb03dde355d/mini.png)](https://insight.sensiolabs.com/projects/c63d128b-3148-4149-81a8-ecb03dde355d)

-- A Simple State Machine without persistence and timeouts.
+- A Simple State Machine without timeouts.
 - States can modify a Data object which will be injected in the initial State.
 - The State Machine graph can be visualised in a UML diagram generated in different formats.